Bnahian/Week02Portfolio/README.md

 Gave classes

-Added <br> to give breaks in a paragraph
+Added break tags to give breaks in a paragraph

 Added CSS images